Manuel Pino Garcia obtained his doctorate from the University of Murcia in 2013.

 His research in this field has resulted in several publications, one of them appearing in the prestigious journal Proceedings of the National Academy of Sciences.

-In 2017, he returned to Spain through a Juan de la Ciervapost-doctoral contract (Ministry of Economy and Competitiveness), until 1 September 2018 when he accepted a position as a ComFuturo researcher at the Institute of Fundamental Physics in which he is currently developing his project “Quantum adiabatic computer: performance in Np problems“.
+In 2017, he returned to Spain through a Juan de la Cierva post-doctoral contract (Ministry of Economy and Competitiveness), until 1 September 2018 when he accepted a position as a ComFuturo researcher at the Institute of Fundamental Physics in which he developed, until 2021, his ComFuturo project “Quantum adiabatic computer: performance in Np problems“.

 Quantum theory, first introduced by Max Planck more than a century ago, has provided the theoretical underpinning for perhaps the greatest technological revolution in human history.
 This theory has enabled the development of many of the devices used today in computing, the invention of the laser and many of the advances in chemistry of the last century.
 Even so, it is likely that quantum mechanics is still capable of generating a new technological revolution in the near future.